Ferrite-FEM/Ferrite.jl/docs/src/manual/fe_intro.md

 *nodes*.

-Next we introduce the finite element approximation $u_\mathrm{h} \approx u$ as a sum of N nodal shape functions, where we denote each of these function by $\phi_i$ and the corresponding nodal values $\hat{u}_i$.
+Next we introduce the finite element approximation $u_\mathrm{h} \approx u$ as a sum of N nodal *shape functions*, where we denote each of these function by $\phi_i$ and the corresponding *nodal values* $\hat{u}_i$.
+Depending on the community, shape functions are also called *trial functions*.
 In this example we choose to approximate the test function in the same way.
 This approach is known as the *Galerkin finite element method*.
 Formally we write the evaluation of our approximations at a specific point $\mathbf{x}$ in our domain $\Omega$ as:

 ```math
 u_\mathrm{h}(\mathbf{x}) = \sum_{i=1}^{\mathrm{N}} \phi_i(\mathbf{x}) \, \hat{u}_i,\qquad
 \delta u_\mathrm{h}(\mathbf{x}) = \sum_{i=1}^{\mathrm{N}} \phi_i(\mathbf{x}) \, \delta \hat{u}_i \, .
 ```

+Since test and trial functions are usually chosen in such a way, that they build the basis of some function space (basis as in basis of a vector space), sometimes are they are also called *basis functions*.
 In the following the argument $\mathbf{x}$ is dropped to keep the notation compact.
 We may now insert these approximations in the weak form, which results in

 ```math